milanaryal/milanaryal.github.io/_posts/2015/2015-01-06-adding-hover-anchor-links-to-header-on-github-pages-using-jekyll.md

 ### Enabling header id on Jekyll with Markdown

-To use this feature you should enable header id on Jekyll blog:
+To use this feature you should enable header id on Jekyll blog.

+Like the following example, where `header-link-3` id is added to `h3` header:

-{% highlight ruby %}
+{% highlight html %}
+<h3 id=header-link-3>Header link 3</h3>
+{% endhighlight %}

 For `Redcarpet` markdown **enable the `with_toc_data` extension**: